-Some examples of specific state-level activities, initiatives, programs, and policies relevant to the project can be found on the CDE MTSS Web page, and includes the Multi-tiered System of Supports (MTSS): A Comprehensive Framework for Implementing the California Common Core State Standards (CA CCSS) professional learning module, the Local Control Funding Formula (LCFF), California State Standards, Results-Driven Accountability (RDA), the California Collaborative for Educational Excellence (CCEE), March 2015 California Statewide Special Education Task Force Report, One System Reforming Education to Serve All Students, and A Blueprint for Great Schools Version 2.0.
+Some examples of specific state-level activities, initiatives, programs, and policies relevant to the project can be found on the California Derpartment of Education (CDE) Multi-tiered System of Supports (MTSS) Web page, and includes the MTSS: A Comprehensive Framework for Implementing the California Common Core State Standards (CA CCSS) professional learning module, the Local Control Funding Formula (LCFF), California State Standards, Results-Driven Accountability (RDA), the California Collaborative for Educational Excellence (CCEE), March 2015 California Statewide Special Education Task Force Report, One System Reforming Education to Serve All Students, and A Blueprint for Great Schools Version 2.0.

 Are applicants required to include the programs referenced in AB 104 Section 57 (b) (4)?